slsdetectorgroup/slsDetectorPackage/docs/src/pattern.rst

 In the default configuration the Ctb will send out udp packets to the sls_receiver for every end of a pattern execution.
 This behavior can be changed using STREAMING_CTRL_REG, where one can configure a bit position in the 64-bit pattern word to trigger udp packets.
 This allows to send more than one packet per pattern or also no packets at all.

-The "patternstart" command on the Ctb exists because people do not read this documentation and do not expect every pattern to send packets.
-It automatically suppresses the packet at the end of a pattern.
-Additional packets via STREAMING_CTRL_REG are still possible.
+The "patternstart" command on the ctb exectues the pattern.
+As long as streaming_ctrl_reg is disabeld, every pattern execution using this command will not send UDP packets.

 For Mythen3 the sending of udp packets is not connected to pattern execution.